ndevenish/gflabel/README.md

   --style {embossed,debossed,embedded}
                         How the label contents are formed.
   --base-color BASE_COLOR
                         The name of a color used for rendering the base.
 Can be any of the recognized OCCT color names.
-Default: %(default)s.
   --label-color LABEL_COLOR
                         The name of a color used for rendering the label contents.
 Can be any of the recognized OCCT color names.
 Ignored for style
-                        'debossed' (except for 'vscode' rendering).
-Default: %(default)s.
+                        'debossed'.
   --list-fragments      List all available fragments.
   --list-symbols        List all available electronic symbols --label-gap LABEL_GAP